-You’ll Join a Strong Collaborative Community: As an open-sourced project, REACT Native relies on its community to grow, improve, and increase its relevance.
+You’ll Join a Strong Collaborative Community: As an open-sourced project, React Native relies on its community to grow, improve, and increase its relevance.
 Any developer can contribute to the framework and can get help from the community with any issues that they are currently facing.
-One key benefit to being open-source: According to Thinkwik, it could ensure REACT Native-built mobile apps are compatible with other future-forward OSes, including Apple’s tvOS and even Windows.
+One key benefit to being open-source: According to Thinkwik, it could ensure React Native-built mobile apps are compatible with other future-forward operating systems, including Apple’s tvOS and even Windows.

 “If the developer wants to change an object, he/she would have to modify its state and apply updates accordingly – meaning only allowed components will be upgraded.”

 Hand-Picked Related Reads For You

 What are the Cons of Using React Native Apps

 As universally appealing as it may seem, React Native may not yet be the “killer app” for everybody.
 Here are some important considerations to bear in mind: